State: South Carolina

 South Carolina families can also choose to homeschool, which allows for high levels of customized learning and flexibility.
 Homeschooling is the process of parents educating students at home and is permitted in all 50 states.

-In South Carolina, if you are homeschooling under a homeschool statute, an application must be submitted to the board of trustees prior to starting.
+In South Carolina, 3.7% of all K-12 students are homeschooled.
+If you are homeschooling under a homeschool statute, an application must be submitted to the board of trustees prior to starting.
 It is recommended that you formally withdraw from your public school so your student is not marked truant.

 The state requires homeschooling parents to teach specific subjects (like reading, math, and science) and also requires annual standardized tests for students using the homeschool statute.
 If your child is an athlete, note that homeschooled students in South Carolina may still be eligible to participate in sports or activities at local public schools.